mlabs-haskell/plutip/local-cluster/README.md

 cabal run local-cluster
 ```

-When you see a message like "`Cluster is running.
-Press Enter to stop.`" in the terminal -- it means that the local network has started successfully and all desired wallets have been created and funded.
+When you see a message like `"Cluster is running.
+Press Enter to stop."` in the terminal -- it means that the local network has started successfully and all desired wallets have been created and funded.

 ### Available arguments